varshithakjayappa/swiggy-app-cicd/README.md

 During the learning process, I:

 - Customized Jenkins with additional plugins
-- Integrated Trivy and OWASP for security scanning
+- Integrated OWASP for security scanning
 - Used DockerHub for image hosting
 - Managed infrastructure using Terraform
 - Set up SonarQube for code quality checks